Ashik241/LexiLearn09672/README.md

 ### Step 3: Run the Deployment Script

-Once your code is on GitHub, run the following command in your local terminal:
+Once your code is on GitHub, run the following command in your local terminal.
+This command will build your application and push it to the `gh-pages` branch on GitHub.

 ```bash
 npm run deploy
 ```

-This command will:
-1. Build the static version of your Next.js application into the `out` directory.
-2. Use the `gh-pages` package to push the contents of the `out` directory to a special branch in your repository called `gh-pages`.

 ### Step 4: Configure GitHub Repository Settings

-1. Go to your repository on GitHub.
+1. Go to your repository on GitHub: `https://github.com/Ashik241/LexiLearn09672`
 2. Click on the **Settings** tab.
 3. In the left sidebar, click on **Pages**.
 4. Under the "Build and deployment" section, for the **Source**, select **Deploy from a branch**.
 5. Under "Branch", select `gh-pages` as the source branch and `/ (root)` for the folder.
 6. Click **Save**.

 GitHub will now publish your site from the `gh-pages` branch.
 It might take a few minutes for the site to become live.
-Your site will be available at the URL you specified in the `homepage` field of your `package.json` file.
+Your site will be available at: **https://Ashik241.github.io/LexiLearn09672**

 That's it!
 Your LexiLearn application is now live on GitHub Pages.